Jacob-Dentes/iot_net_planner/README.md

 ![Image showing a DSM with holes](https://i.imgur.com/8JKHxpZ.png)

+In the command prompt, run `python examples/fill_script.py dsm_path new_path` where `dsm_path` is the path to the DSM file on your computer and `new_path` is the path where the filled DSM will be placed.
 After filling, the DSM now looks like this:

 ![Image showing a filled DSM](https://i.imgur.com/7oD3JX2.png)